 Adam’s Peak, or Sri Pada, is one of the most significant sites in all of Sri Lanka.
 It is a holy site for a number of religions, mainly Buddhists who believe that at the top of the mountain is the footprint of Buddha himself.
 For the Hindu, they believe it is the footprint of Shiva.
-For Muslims and Christians, they believe it is the footprint of Adam, hence the English name of Adam’s Peak.
+Muslims and Christians believe it is the footprint of Adam, hence the English name of Adam’s Peak.
 For most people reading this, you probably don’t really care whose footprint it is.
 So for tourists, let’s just say it is the footprint of the guy who invented Instagram or whatever.

 Whatever your religion or purpose of visit, Adam’s Peak is one of the best things you can do in all of Sri Lanka.
 The challenge, the beauty, and the unique experience makes it a type of adventure you can only find in Sri Lanka.
 It’s tough but it is worth it.